RosaUlisses/Trie/README.md

 # Trie-C-C-
-This is a implementation of a prefix trie using C/C++
+Implementation of a prefix trie using C/C++